-Employee Wellbeing has become a focus for most employers
+Employee Wellbeing has become a priority for most employers

-It’s encouraging to see the recent focus in mental health in the workplace and recognising when people are suffering.
+It’s encouraging to see the focus on mental health in the workplace and recognising when people are suffering.
 But wellbeing efforts should be focusing on prevention rather than treatment.

-We all know we should be looking after our mental and physical health, but did you know there are five pillars of wellbeing that your programme needs to be addressing?
+We all know we should be looking after our mental and physical health, but did you know there are five pillars of wellbeing that your strategy needs to address?
 These are: